nloh15/sleep-tracker/readme.txt

 - 1/1 A readme which explains how these features were implemented and their design rationale

 2. How long, in hours, did it take you to complete this assignment?

-It took us around 30-35 hours spread over 1 and a half week.
+It took us around 30-35 hours to complete this assignment.

-3. What online resources did you consult when completing this assignment? (list specific URLs)

-https://www.youtube.com/watch?v=cM2SIeq7AE8 - generating new page
-https://stackoverflow.com/questions/40245847/how-to-go-to-another-page-with-a-button-click-with-ionic - navigating through pages
-https://stackoverflow.com/questions/53531819/how-to-set-background-color-ionic-4 - set bg color
+3. What online resources did you consult when completing this assignment? (list specific URLs) https://www.youtube.com/watch?v=cM2SIeq7AE8 - generating new page https://stackoverflow.com/questions/40245847/how-to-go-to-another-page-with-a-button-click-with-ionic - navigating through pages https://stackoverflow.com/questions/53531819/how-to-set-background-color-ionic-4 - set bg color